-Pinterest has been described by the Social Media Examiner as a visual search engine.
+Some may describe Pinterest as a visual search engine.
 Just like when you are writing your blog articles or posting on your business Instagram account, you want your content to be searchable.

-Therefore, before you grab that mouse to start pinning, you have to understand the Pinterest culture, AKA what your followers search for, and learn how to create popular pins.
+Therefore, before you grab that mouse to start pinning, you have to understand the Pinterest culture (what your followers search for) and learn how to create popular Pins.

-Most Pinterest users, 76.7 percent to be exact, are female.
-Male users only account for 15.3 percent of the audience.
-Pinterest posts are categorized, so if your business doesn’t have anything to do with DIY crafts, then don’t have a board dedicated to the art of glue-gunning.
-Pick the most relevant popular ones!
+In addition to considering target audience when planning your Pinterest marketing strategy, remember that Pinterest posts are categorized.
+If your business doesn’t have anything to do with DIY crafts, then don’t have a Board dedicated to the art of glue-gunning.

 2. Use Images that Work

-One quick perusal of Pinterest and it’s clear how visual a site it is.
-With such an emphasis on visual impact, your images are the cornerstone of any pin you share.
+One quick perusal of Pinterest, and it’s clear how visual of a site it is.
+With such an emphasis on visual impact, your images are the cornerstone of any Pin you share.